 - A student who remains enrolled beyond the 60% point is considered to have earned all awarded aid for the enrollment period, unless the student does not receive at least one passing grade.
 In this case, it would be up to the student to prove that they earned their “F” grades by showing that they continued to go to class, and/or took final exams to avoid being subject to the Return of Title IV Funds.

 - Unearned federal student aid funds will be returned to the appropriate aid program(s).
 The funds are returned in the following order:

 - Federal Unsubsidized Stafford Loan

 - Federal Pell Grant

 - If, due to the withdrawal calculation, the student owes the federal government a portion of the loans or grants received at the beginning of the semester, the college will automatically pay this to the government on the student’s behalf.
 If it results in an account balance, these charges will then appear on the bill the student will receive from the Accounting Office.

-- Students will be informed by the Office of Financial Aid how much aid and the type of aid that has been returned.
+- The Office of Financial Aid will notify students on how much aid and what type of aid has been returned.

 How to determine whether a student in a program offered in modules has withdrawn

 The Office of Financial Aid can determine whether a student enrolled in a series of modules is a withdrawal by asking the following questions.

 1) After beginning attendance in the payment period or period of enrollment, did the student cease to attend or fail to begin attendance in a course he or she was scheduled to attend?
 If the answer is no, this is not a withdrawal.
 If the answer is yes, go to question 2.